Hi all,

 Adding

-is better than removing as a result discussion, IMO.Given the sizeable number of functions that don't raise warnings, should
+E_WARNINGis better than removing as a result discussion, IMO.Given the sizeable number of functions that don't raise warnings, should

-this behaviour then be extended to those as well, e.g.base64_decode()
+this behaviour then be extended to those as well, e.g.base64_decode(),

 mb_*()?Of course, doing so puts the onus on the developer to validate their